 The Meetings Are Tuesdays at 7.30pm until 9.00pm.

-Scouts (10½ to 14) Only limited spaces are available @ 5th Prittlewell in Scouts
+Scouts (10½ to 14) Spaces are available at 5th Prittlewell in Scouts

 The Scout Section is for young people, aged between 10½ to 14 years.
-As members of a scout troop, they usually meet once a week, in the Summer term we mostly meet for outdoor activities so our meetings move location and are not in the hall every week, puting the OUT in Scouts is very much what we are about.
+We meet once a week during school terms and have camps and day trips regularly throughout the year.
+This is usually at the Scout hall however in good weather we meet for outdoor activities, putting the OUT in Scouts is very much what we are about.

-Scouting has a reputation as an outdoor organisation based on strong traditions of camping and outdoor skills, if 5th prittlewell are not on camp we are planning one.
-This is reflected in the Balanced Programme, we do have indoor badge work and games as well, but most indoor activity is in our winter term.
-Scouting offers a range of activities for Scouts spend time away from their home throughout the year, when possible a longer camp in the summer, and we have been attending Gilwell winter camp for years, with activities such as white water rafting, horse riding, 4×4 of road and much more the Scouts want to go back again and again.
+Scouting has a reputation as an outdoor organisation based on strong traditions of camping and outdoor skills, if 5th Prittlewell are not on camp we are planning one.
+We aim to run a balanced and youth led programme.
+We do have indoor badge work, games and crafts, commonly during the winter term.
+Scouting offers a range of activities for Scouts spend time away from their home throughout the year, when possible a longer camp in the summer, and we have been attending winter camps for years, with activities such as white water rafting, horse riding, 4×4 off road and much more!
 These are an important part of Troop life and everybody is encouraged to go on camp.

 Scouts… Taking the Lead!

-Scouts have the opportunity to make more and more decisions for themselves about they want to do and want to get out of Scouting.
-Scouts has an increased participation in the decision-making processes and in the day to day running of the 5th Prittlewells Troop, we want to develop leadership skills with young people in the Scout Troop and bring out the best in our young people.
+Scouts have the opportunity to make decisions for themselves about what they want to get out of Scouting.
+Our young people have an increased participation in the decision-making processes and in the day to day running of our troop, we want to develop leadership skills with young people in the Scout Troop and bring out the best in all our young people.